To develop a curriculum which:

 - Children progress at their individual pace, and there are greater depth objectives planned for all children who are secure within the expected objectives where appropriate.

 - Learning Journeys are sequenced to allow children to build on their knowledge and skills.
 Working display walls track this journey.
 Key texts are a vehicle to engage children and provide them with the knowledge that they will write about.
 Text Maps are a component of the Learning Journey as this allows children to develop their understanding of structure and develop their vocabulary and punctuation.
-Teachers use formative assessment in the “Cold Write” which addresses gaps in the children’s understanding.
+Teachers use formative assessment which addresses gaps in the children’s understanding.
 Writing “Tool-kits” are displayed to aid understanding.

 - Vocabulary is a focus and lessons are planned to provide maximum opportunities for children to develop their knowledge and application.
 New words learnt through reading are displayed in the classroom.
 There is a high expectation placed on spelling.
 Children are encouraged to check and correct spelling mistakes, using dictionaries if needed.